mheere/vue-grid-advanced/README.md

 # Frozen Columns and multiple headers

 By setting the `frozenLeft` or the `frozenRight` property on a GridColumn to true you can 'freeze' any column either on the left or right hand side.
-Column headers are now defined through an array of HeaderInfo objects so that each can be switched to horizontal (default) or vertical text.
-Defining a new GridColumn and specifying a main header does not change.
+Column headers are now defined through an array of HeaderInfo objects.
+These allow the header text to be shown vertically or horizontally (default).
+When these are not supplied the main given header text is transformed into single HeaderInfo objects for each column.

-_In future versions any header with the same text as its adjecent cell will be merged._
+_In future versions any header with the same text as its adjacent cell will be merged._

 ```javascript
 // here we already have a GridSettings object that contains our columns